 Why the Wild Frontier Survival Kit?

 This folding stainless steel knife is extremely sharp.
-It has a 6.5cm/2.5" black blade which locks in place and is ideal for fishing or for skinning game.
-Obviously if you're out in the wild it will be secondary to your Bowie knife or whatever survival blade you prefer, but still a useful asset to have.
+It has a 6.5cm/2.5" black blade that locks in place and is ideal for fishing or for skinning game.
+Obviously, if you're out in the wild it will be secondary to your Bowie knife, or whatever survival blade you prefer, but still a useful asset to have.
 It also has a belt clip.

-OK, it won't cut down a tree, unless it's a very small one, but it is pretty strong and will do even reasonably big branches quite well.
-It's a good idea to coat it in Vaseline when you use it and use twigs through the loops either end to make it easier.
+OK, it won't cut down a tree (unless it's a very small one), but the wire saw is pretty strong and will do even reasonably big branches quite well.
+It's a good idea to coat it in Vaseline when you use it and use twigs through the loops on either end to make it easier.
 It's a tiring process but will give you the wood necessary for your campfire.

 Flint and Steel

 This flint and steel lit my tinder on the very first strike.
 This throws up sparks like a firework and because it's made of ferrocerium, it even works when wet too.
 The steel part has a bottle opener and a ruler incorporated.
 The butterfly handle makes it almost foolproof to get a good strike.
-Scrape off some off the coating on the flint first though.
+Scrape off some of the coating on the flint first though.
 If you do it over your tinder it makes it even easier to light.
-It is held together with a nylon cord which stops the steel bit getting lost, which actually happened to me on a hike once with another flint and saw type striker.
+It is held together with a nylon cord, which stops the steel bit getting lost (this actually happened to me on a hike once with another flint and saw type striker).
 I found it eventually but it was extremely inconvenient at the time.

 Adjustable Beam Mini LED Torch

 This torch is one of the best I've ever used.
-It is small enough to fit in the palm of your hands and yet it has an extremely powerful LED beam which can be adjusted from panoramic to narrow-focus via a sliding lens.
-One AA battery is all it needs but unfortunately this isn't included.
+It is small enough to fit in the palm of your hands and yet it has an extremely powerful LED beam that can be adjusted from panoramic to narrow-focus via a sliding lens.
+One AA battery is all it needs but unfortunately, this isn't included.

 Credit Card Tool

-Six blasts on this very loud aluminium whistle is the emergency signal internationally aside from morse code.
+Six blasts on this very loud aluminum whistle could rival morse code as far as an international emergency signal.
 Hope that you never need to use it.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.